NatureBid project to improve water quality and flood management

 NatureBid is a reverse-style auction in which farmers and landowners can bid for works on their land to improve water quality and/or help with natural flood management.

 During the auction, landowners can use the online bidding platform to select locations on their land where they’d like the works to take place and bid an amount they could provide the work for.
-The most competitive bids will receive funding after a period of review to achieve the best possible outcomes for the catchment.
+Following a review, the most competitive bids will receive funding based on which achieve the best outcomes for the catchment.